Procrastination is bad, right?

 Some people perform better under pressure.
 They employ the art of procrastination to artificially create pressure for themselves and produce better results.

 I find that people who struggle with stress often launch into immediate action, resulting in a lot of unnecessary work and more mistakes.
-Taking your time to evaluate a situation from a distance can reveal how tasks may have become obsolete and problems resolve themselves, thus reducing stress significantly.
+Taking your time to evaluate a situation from a distance can reveal how tasks may have become obsolete and problems may have resolved themselves, thus reducing stress significantly.

 I’ve also noticed in my procrastination that I am usually not really invested in the task in the first place, and subsequently choose to spend my time, money, and energy elsewhere.